 Bread Loaf School of English to hold commencement ceremonies in late July and early August

-One tradition observed at all four campuses is that the graduates choose an admired faculty member to be their speaker and, from the faculty or staff, a “hooder,” who adds the master’s hood to each graduate’s academic regalia during the ceremony.
-According to tradition, the identity of these individuals is not revealed until the day of graduation.
+At all campuses, the graduates choose an admired faculty member to be the commencement speaker and a member of the faculty or staff to be the hooder, who adds the master’s hood to each graduate’s academic regalia during the ceremony.
+The senior class president at each campus also speaks and presents the class’s gift to the school.

 For more information about the Bread Loaf School of English, contact the administrative offices at 802-443-5418 or email@example.com.